Impeachment petition against Kentucky lawmaker is dismissed

 The bipartisan panel dismissed the impeachment petition against Republican Rep. Robert Goforth following the testimony of two law professors.
 While the impeachment process doesn’t apply to legislators, another part of the constitution allows for a lawmaker’s expulsion by his or her colleagues, the professors said.

-After the testimony, the impeachment committee met behind closed doors for nearly an hour, then reemerged to vote on dismissing the petition.
-Rep. Jason Nemes, the committee chairman, said the panel will submit a report offering the reasons for the dismissal.
+After the testimony, the House impeachment panel met behind closed doors for nearly an hour, then reemerged to vote on dismissing the petition.
+Republican Rep. Jason Nemes, the committee chairman, said the panel will submit a report offering reasons for the dismissal.

 Goforth, a former gubernatorial candidate, was indicted last year for allegedly trying to strangle a woman.
 Goforth has pleaded not guilty.
-The impeachment petition was signed by several people who said Goforth’s ouster would signal that such abuse will not be tolerated.
+The impeachment petition, filed last month, was signed by several people who said Goforth’s ouster would signal that such abuse will not be tolerated.

-When the petition was filed last month, Goforth noted that he was reelected by a wide margin to his House seat last November despite “a nearly constant assault upon my character.”
+Responding to the dismissal of the petition against him, Goforth said the impeachment panel “followed the law and respected the will of the voters.”
+Goforth, who was reelected by a wide margin last November, said he has been focused on representing his constituents.

-The professors told the panel that the constitution provides another process to remove lawmakers.
+Meanwhile, the professors told the impeachment panel that the constitution provides another process to remove lawmakers.

 “Expulsion, not impeachment, is the constitutional mechanism to oust a legislator from office during his or her term,” said University of Kentucky law professor Joshua A. Douglas.